Donald Trump 2016 Campaign Drastically Changed Strategy After Russians Hacked Clinton Campaign Analytics

 “I have been saying forever that the easiest way to steal the election would be to steal Hillary’s analytics,” Wheeler wrote on the Empty Wheel site.
 “The indictment is silent about what happened to this stolen analytics data.”

 But another Twitter activist noticed a strange concurrence of events that indicated what may have happened to the data.
-It was right around that time or shortly later, New York Times reporter Maggie Haberman noted, that the Trump campaign suddenly cancelled “hundreds of thousands of dollars” in TV advertising in key battleground states including Florida, Ohio and North Carolina.
+It was right around that time or shortly later, New York Times reporter Maggie Haberman noted, that the Trump campaign suddenly canceled “hundreds of thousands of dollars” in TV advertising in key battleground states including Florida, Ohio and North Carolina.

 The hack of Democratic campaign analytics came just a few weeks earlier, according to the indictments, which refers to the Russian cyber-spies as “the Conspirators.”